namshi/namshi.github.com/source/_posts/2018-07-04-currently-hiring-a-cybersecurity-engineer.markdown

-With this in mind, we would like to hire a security researcher that can help us from this perspective: we see security as being a topic that will only gain additional importance as time goes by, and we're committed to dedicate the right amount of time, and money, to the cause :)
+With this in mind, we would like to hire a security researcher that can help us from this perspective: we see security as being a topic that will only gain additional importance as time goes by, and we're committed to dedicating the right amount of time, and money, to the cause :)

 As a **Security Engineer**, you'll be tasked with running internal assessments, ranging